Aditya-Chowdhry/Aditya-Chowdhry.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <center><h2>Hey there!</h2></center>
 <p>I am <b>Aditya Chowdhry</b>, currently working as a Software Engineer at UrbanClap.
 My main interest lies in developing scalable backends.
-I am 1+ year into my first job out of college and have been working on NodeJS, MongoDb, Python and MySQL majorly.
+I am 1+ year into my first job out of college and have been working on NodeJS, MongoDb, Redis and Python majorly.
 I have worked on various projects like Chat(using Ejabberd), SEO(backend infrastructure), Customer Product Flow and MatchMaking at UrbanClap.
 </p>
 <p>How we build chat at UrbanClap: </p>
 <center>